Miic/Mee6-API-Wrapper-for-Java/README.md

 {
     public static void main(String[] args)
     {
-    	  //Note u must build a corresponding JDA with the Server's ID Mee6API mee = new Mee6API("222123744959660032");
+    	  //Note you must build a corresponding JDA with the Server's ID Mee6API mee = new Mee6API("222123744959660032");

         //Grab a player by ID